Ring of Honor

 Ring of Honor (ROH) is an American professional wrestling promotion based in Jacksonville, Florida.
-The promotion was founded by Rob Feinstein on February 23, 2002, and was operated by Cary Silkin from 2004 until 2011, when the promotion was sold to the Sinclair Broadcast Group.
-After a deal was struck in March 2022, ROH was officially sold to All Elite Wrestling (AEW) founder, co-owner, president, and CEO Tony Khan two months later.
+The promotion was founded by Rob Feinstein on February 23, 2002, and was operated by Cary Silkin from 2004 until 2011; the promotion was subsequently sold to the Sinclair Broadcast Group, and then sold to Tony Khan.

-Throughout the 2010s, ROH was considered a major wrestling promotion in the United States, alongside WWE and Impact Wrestling.
-Under Sinclair Broadcast Group's ownership, ROH began talent-sharing deals with wrestling companies outside the U.S., expanded their television visibility through Sinclair's broadcast stations, and eventually established its own streaming service in 2018 called Honor Club.
-But as time went on and the industry saw the creation and subsequent rise of All Elite Wrestling (AEW), ROH would be seen as a smaller promotion in comparison to WWE and AEW due to their large financial backings, U.S. television deals, and their abilities to run major arenas, thus causing ROH's popularity to decrease.
+Throughout the 2010s, ROH was considered the third largest wrestling promotion in the United States, behind WWE and Total Nonstop Action Wrestling, initially operating on an internet distribution model.
+Under Sinclair's ownership, ROH began talent-sharing deals with wrestling companies outside the U.S., expanded their television visibility through Sinclair's broadcast stations, and eventually established its own streaming service in 2018 called Honor Club.

+As Sinclair was struggling with debt in the late 2010s, ROH went on a hiatus at the end of 2021.
+In March 2022, the promotion was sold to Tony Khan, also the co-owner of All Elite Wrestling (AEW).
+The sale completed in May 2022.
+Currently, ROH operates as a sister promotion to AEW.